cproctor/unfold_studio/docs/introduction.rst

    text paragraphs and choice buttons as the story progresses.

 4. When the story hits a ``generate()`` external function call, the player POSTs to ``/generate/``.
-Django calls the OpenAI API (or returns a cached response) and sends back the generated text.
+Django calls the configured LLM backend (or returns a cached response) and sends back the generated text.

 5. When the author saves changes, the browser POSTs the new Ink source to ``/stories/<id>/compile/``.
 Django calls ``inklecate``, stores the compiled JSON,